I’ve had a diverse career over 20 years, which has empowered me with a resilient and adaptable approach for the clients I work with.

 I’ve learnt that every project & client is different.
 The dynamics and capability of the team, IT infrastructure, and maturity of the organisation can all impact how I determine the best approach.
 I draw on several tools with an empathetic, inclusive and practical mindset.
 I want my work to be open and highly collaborative with my clients.
-I do my best work in conversation, listening with a deeply curious mindset.
+I do my best in conversation, listening with a deeply curious mindset.

-From a design perspective, I frame my thinking principally through a Design Thinking methodology, which is embedded in many organisations, from big companies like Google and Facebook to small startups.
+I frame my thinking principally through a Design Thinking methodology, which is embedded in many organisations, from big companies like Google and Facebook to small startups.
 This applies the basic principle of understanding your customers’ needs, challenges and tasks from their perspective.

 By developing simple prototypes, you can learn fast, early and often.
 These insights are invaluable and can inform website and service improvements and redesigns.
 This can also feed into marketing strategies and developing a more effective acquisition journey.

 Having designed and shipped software in many organisations, I’m very comfortable working with development teams, using LEAN and Agile frameworks.
 I’m a new convert to Jobs for research to be done as a useful tool in the bag when looking at qualitative and quantitative research methods.